SpritesDevelopments/Quantam-software/README.md

 ## V2

 - better code editer like vs code.
-- better UIs for all Parts oF the tool.
+- better UIs for all Parts of the tool.
 - reworking setting for all setings to work.
 - split main.py down to small parts to make for easy development.
 - added more to UX/UI Designer.
+- add  discord bot runner, with multi-langs Python, NodeJS, Go, Ruby.

 ## V1